 - It is used as fuel in industries.

-- It is an oily, clear liquid, commonly black or green in color.
+- It is an oily, clear liquid, commonly black or green.

 - It has a too strange smell and is a mixture of petroleum gas, paraffin wax, diesel, lubricating oil, petrol, etc.